National Initiative Party

 The National Initiative Party (Partidul Inițiativa Națională, PIN) was a small social democratic Romanian political party.
 It emerged after three Democratic Party (PD) MCDs were expelled form the party a few days after the Justice and Truth Alliance (DA) narrowly won the 2004 legislative election.
 The three members are: Cosmin Gușă, Lavinia Șandru, and Aurelian Pavelescu.
+In 2011, the party changed its name to the National Initiative Party - Ecologist (Partidul Inițiativa Națională - Ecologist, Eco-PIN) in order to highlight the party's ideology.
 The party merged into UNPR in December 2011.

 Its founding members were political analyst (Cosmin Gușă), member of UNPR (Lavinia Șandru), and had a dispute over the PNȚCD leadership (currently still held by Aurelian Pavelescu).